 Rode Wireless Go

-The transmitter operates through an omnidirectional condenser, picking up vocals from a 360º arc while reducing any background noise.
-That means it’s perfect for outdoor recording, while its super-lightweight compact design allows you to store and transport it with ease.
+The transmitter operates through an omnidirectional condenser, picking up vocals from a 360º arc while reducing background noise.
+That means it’s perfect for outdoor recording, while its super-lightweight compact design allows you to store and transport it easily.

 - A combination of a transmitter and a receiver that quickly pair together and need no wires or cables to operate

 - The omnidirectional condenser microphone picks up sound from a 360º arc while reducing ambient background noise